-When I first got started as a virtual assistant, I had never heard of the term.
+When I first got started as a virtual assistant in 2018, I had never heard of the term.
 To me, it sounded like an online personal assistant!
 But I soon realized that the term virtual assistant covers so many types of services.
 There are so many different types of virtual assistants!
 One of the biggest perks of working as a freelancer is that you get to choose what services you offer.
-In The Creative VA Academy, I am constantly getting asked: “what services do I offer?”
-And I tell them this: offer what you love to do.
-It is that simple!
-If you love social media, offer that, If you are a pro at Pinterest, offer that.
-If you are the SEO Queen, then offer that to your clients!

 Before I dive into the different titles a virtual assistant might have, let me cover what a virtual assistant is real quick, in case you are thinking, “Adrienna, what is a VA?”

-While Ava And The Bee focus on working with wedding professionals, a VA can help with any industry!
-From real estate agents, local small businesses to law firms, a VA can help them all.
+While Ava And The Bee focusus on working with wedding professionals, a VA can help with any industry!
+From real estate agents, and local small businesses to law firms, a VA can help them all.

 While the term virtual assistant can cover a variety of services, here are some of the most common titles, and what they offer!

 Creative Virtual Assistant: This is normally someone with a design background or design skillset.
 This can include graphic design, PDF creation, website design, album design, etc.

 Administrative Virtual Assistant: These are more admin focused, including Quickbooks, bookkeeping, data entry, lead generation, appointment scheduling, database management.
 They can also help with billing or basic HR duties.
 Some might offer travel and booking services, for you and your team.